thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 fallen from great power and is now unsure of his state in the world.

-The only place where'd I say the music isn't as somber is in the houses of the npcs, and this is becoming I wanted the player to feel like the homes were safe and welcoming places for them to go, since it is these places where they can actually progress in the game.
+The only place where'd I say the music isn't as somber is in the houses of the NPCs, since I wanted the player to feel like the homes were safe and welcoming places for them to go, since it is these places where they can actually progress in the game.

 ### Sound Effects
-Since I know that sound effects provide nice interactivity and satisfcation when playing games, I wanted to make sure to include some sound effects in our game as well.
+Since I know that sound effects provide nice interactivity and satisfcation when playing games, I wanted to make sure to include some sound effects in our game.
 Specifically, I chose sound effects related to opening and closing doors, initiating conversation with characters, and beating the game.
 I found that these "transition" sound effects were very impactful in the flow of the game.

 ### Audio System
-The Audio system for the main menu and backstory scenes was fairly simple, as I just had to play one song in the background on loop.
-However, the Audio system for the main game was much more complicated.
+The Audio systems for the main menu and backstory scenes were fairly simple, as I just had to play one song in the background on a continuous loop.
+However, the Audio system for the main gameplay was much more complicated...

-I organized all audio for the main game under an Audio object in the scene, which contained child objects that each held one audio track that would be played during the game.
-Then, attached to the Audio object I had a script called AudioManager, so that all playing of sound effects and switching between music tracks could be easily abstracted away and handled elegantly.
+I organized all audio for the main gameplay under an Audio GameObject in the scene, which contained child objects that each held one audio track that would be played during the game.
+Then, attached to the Audio object I had a script called AudioManager, so that all sound effects and switching between music tracks could be easily abstracted away and handled elegantly.

-Specifically, the AudioManager deals with all the details of gathering together all the audio tracks, triggering sound effects, toggling music between different tracks in a smooth way that fades from one track to the next, and providing an easy interface for the rest of the scripts to deal with audio.
-By providing Enums to list all possible Sound Effects and Music, it makes it easy to see what audio options you have and causes less mistakes for the programmers using AudioManager.
+Specifically, the AudioManager deals with the details of gathering together all the audio tracks, triggering sound effects, toggling music between different tracks in a smooth way that fades from one track to another, and providing an easy interface for the rest of the scripts to deal with audio.
+By providing Enums to list all possible Sound Effects and Music, it made it easy to see what audio options you had and caused less mistakes for the programmers using AudioManager.

 ### Audio Tracks Used (All are royalty-free)